aakashks/gmail_organizer/README.md

 As a result, the classifier also doesn't label many emails (as most of them are similar to those which were not important to me)

-The whole application has limited features because of time limitations.
+The whole application has limited features because of time constraints.

 ## Data Privacy